gregisb/Discogs-to-Spotify/README.md

 Just sign in with your Spotify account and link any Discogs list.
 Then you will select the tracks you want to import, give a name to your new Spotify playlist (that will be available on your Spotify profile) and listen to the songs, using our app or the Spotify client!

-Built using React with NextJS, SASS and JavaScript.
+Built using React with NextJS, Hooks, Context API, SASS, Material UI and JavaScript.
 OAuth2 using next-auth and HTTP requests using AXIOS.

 The main purpose is to integrate Discogs API with Spotify API.
 In future versions I plan to add more features, such as importing collections and wishlists from Discogs, as well as creating collections on Spotify.